 Shikishi

-Shikishi is a simplified graphic made on cardboard of a certain type and size, the edge is almost always decorated with gold or silver foil or the like.
-Shikishi come in many forms; from machine-printed, high-quality "gacha" collectible prints to hand-drawn sketches by the artist.
-Shikishe are also occasionally signed by voice actors/artists, which of course greatly enhances the value of the shikishi in question.
+Shikishi is a simplified graphic made of cardboard of a certain type and size, the edge is almost always decorated with gold or silver foil, etc. There are many types of shikis; through machine-printed high-quality “Gacha” collectible graphics, all the way to hand-drawn sketches by the artist.
+Shikishe will also be asked for the signatures of voice actors / artists when the opportunity arises, which will of course greatly increase the value of that shikish.

 Shikishe can thus be used in many ways - either as backgrounds for the figures, as a base or directly as such on the wall.
 Only your imagination is the limit!